← Back to tools

 Paste a deck, plan, or memo.
 It scans for the 50 most-abused acronyms, rates each one on a 1–5 scale for how much it's pulling its weight, and replaces each flag with the specific question that would actually change the decision.
 Not "instead of TAM, do better market sizing" (that's still ceremony).
 Instead, this: "What specific buyer segment can we reach this year, through which channel, at what price?"
 That's a question with an answer.
 Answers drive decisions.

-Unlimited documents, and over time the tool learns which acronyms your team reaches for most when the thinking gets fuzzy, so it can coach the pattern, not just flag the instances.
+A tier that learns which acronyms your team reaches for when the thinking gets fuzzy, so it can call the pattern, not just flag the instances.
+Not built yet.

 Who it's for